thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *It looks like for any set {$v_1$, $v_2$, $v_3$} shown above, $u'$ is moving around in the same sphere that also contains $u$?*

 That is right.
 In other words, the transformation preserves length of $u$.
-In Math, we call length-preserving transformations with a very familiar name: Rotation.
+In Math, we call length-preserving transformations with a very familiar and intuitive name: Rotation.

 It can be shown that for rotation to happen, each vector in $ \\{ v_1, v_2, v_3 \\} $ has to have a length of $1$ and any pair of them must be perpendicular - which is what the illustration is set up to be.
 People call such sets "orthonormal": "ortho" stands for orthogonal and "normal" stands for length of $1$.